fpierreRun/Group-3-MVP/README.md

 ## Description
-A simple online calendar that allows users to view and add events for each hour of the current work day.
+A simple online calendar that allows users to view and add Halloween events for the month of october